cristianglezm/EvoAI/README.md

 ## Documentation ##

-To make the documentation you will need doxygen amd dot.
+To make the documentation you will need doxygen and dot.